cs-4241-2024/a3-persistence/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy
+- **Tech Achievement 2**: I got 100% on the lighthouse tests.
+See below for pictures.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative: